sass/sass/README.md

 Sass is just another way of writing CSS.
-Although it's very much like normal CSS, the basic syntax offers a few helpful features: tabulation indicates the attributes in a rule, rather than non-DRY brackets;
+Although it's very much like normal CSS, the basic syntax offers a few helpful features: indentation indicates the properties in a rule, rather than non-DRY brackets;
-and newlines indicate the end of an attribute, rather than a semicolon.
+and newlines indicate the end of a properties, rather than a semicolon.
 For example: